ila-w/fake-news-detection/README.md

 ### Dependencies
+* Understanding of Basic Terminal Commands

-* Python
+* Installing Python
-* Jupyter Notebook
+* Installing Jupyter Notebook
-* Understanding of basic terminal commands
+* Downloading the GitHub Repository

 > **Note:** If you are new to coding, or do not know how to use your system's terminal, please refer to the following resources:
 > - [What is a Command Prompt?](https://www.geeksforgeeks.org/operating-systems/what-is-a-command-prompt/)